dunglas/mercure/docs/hub/troubleshooting.md

 - Control-click on the app icon, then choose Open from the shortcut menu.
 - Click Open.

-Then you will have a warning ignore it and close the Terminal.
+Then you will have a warning, ignore it and close the Terminal.

 Open a new Terminal in the Mercure folder.